-Most states have unique rules about embalming, burial or cremation, scattering ashes, and how to get a death certificate.
+Most states have unique rules about embalming, burial, cremation, scattering ashes, and how to get a death certificate.
 Here are some answers to common questions about post-death matters in Michigan.

 The easiest way to get copies of a death certificate is to ask the person or organization that files the certificate (for example, the funeral home) to order them for you at the time of the death.
 If you're the executor of the estate, you should ask for at least 10 certified copies.

-If you need to order copies of a death certificate after the time of death has passed, visit the Michigan Department of Community Health.
+If you need to order copies of a death certificate after some time has passed, visit the Michigan Department of Health and Human Services.
 From there, you'll find instructions for ordering death certificates online, by phone, in person, or using a downloadable mail-in form.

 The first certified copy of a Michigan death certificate costs $34; additional copies cost $16 each.
 Extra fees are imposed for online processing and rush requests.

-Unlike in most states, death certificates are not restricted records in Michigan.
+Unlike in most states, death certificates aren't restricted records in Michigan.
 There are no rules about who may order certified copies, and no ID is required.

 The funeral director completes the death certificate with input from the next of kin and medical professionals.
 The funeral director collects personal information about the deceased person from the next of kin.
 The funeral director also obtains the medical certification (cause of death) from one of the following individuals:

-The attending physician or other official must provide the medical certification within 48 hours of death, and the funeral director must file the death certificate with the local registrar within 72 hours.
+The attending physician or other official must provide the medical certification within 48 hours of the death.
+The funeral director must file the death certificate with the local registrar within 72 hours of the death.
 (Mich.
 Comp.
-Laws § 333.2843.)
+Laws § 333.2843 (2024).)

 Embalming is a process in which blood is drained from the body and replaced with fluids that delay disintegration.
 Though it is still a common procedure, embalming is rarely necessary; refrigeration serves the same purpose.

 In Michigan, embalming is not required except in limited circumstances.
 For example, if a body is not buried or cremated within 48 hours, embalming may be required for transportation purposes.
 Embalming is also required if the death was due to certain rare, communicable diseases.
-(See Mich.
+(Mich.
 Admin.
-Health Code R 325.1 and R 325.2.)
+Code r.
+325.1, 325.2 (2024).)

-No. In fact, federal law requires funeral homes to accept caskets that consumers have purchased from another source, such as an online retailer.
-You may also build your own casket, if you prefer.
+No. Although funeral homes may sometimes be very pushy about getting you to buy caskets from them, federal law requires funeral homes to accept caskets that consumers have purchased from another source, such as an online retailer.
+(Learn more about your consumer rights under the FTC Funeral Rule.)
+You may also build your own casket if you prefer.

 Most bodies are buried in established cemeteries, but burial on private property is sometimes possible in Michigan.
 Michigan state law allows for the creation of private burial grounds of less than an acre outside city or village limits.
+The property must be surveyed and recorded with the county clerk; it will then be exempt from taxation.
 (Mich.
 Comp.
-Laws § 128.111.)
-The property must be surveyed and recorded with the county clerk; it will then be exempt from taxation.
-(See Mich.
-Comp.
-Laws § 128.112.)
+Laws §§ 128.111, 128.112 (2024))

-Before conducting a home burial or establishing a family cemetery, you will need zoning approval and a permit from the local health department.
+Before conducting a backyard burial or establishing a family cemetery, you will need zoning approval and a permit from the local health department.

 In Michigan, there are no state laws controlling where you may keep or scatter ashes.
 Ashes may be stored in a crypt, niche, grave, or container at home.
 If you wish to scatter ashes, you have many options.
 Generally, use common sense and refrain from scattering ashes in places where they would be obvious to others.

-Scattering ashes on private land.
-You are allowed to scatter ashes on your own private property.
+You are allowed to scatter ashes on your private property.
 If you want to scatter ashes on someone else's private land, it's wise to get permission from the landowner.

 The Clean Water Act also governs scattering in inland waters such as rivers or lakes.
 For inland water burial, you may be legally required to obtain a permit from the state agency that manages the waterway.